 2) those who have suffered parental rejection in childhood tend to develop difficulties forming trusting relationships in adulthood

-3) neurological studies (studies of the physical brain) suggest that parental rejection activates the same part of the brain which is activated by the experience of physical pain.
+3) neurological studies (studies of the physical brain), such as Eiseberger et al., 2004, suggest that parental rejection activates the same part of the brain which is activated by the experience of physical pain. as there appears to be a common neural alarm system that responds to both physical and social pain.
 (I myself remember telling various psychiatrists that I felt a perpetual extreme pain in my head, and, at the time, thought I was going crazy, especially as they offered no explanation.
 I am now relieved to have discovered the likely cause).

 Indeed, Rohner goes on to explain that this type of pain can go on for years.
 This happened in my own case ; I was almost totally incapacitated – I very rarely left my flat, stopped practicing even the most basic form of self-care, was unable to read, or even watch television.